White House science chief calls for boosting ‘modest’ federal AI R&D spending

 Surveys conducted last year by the Artificial Intelligence Policy Institute think tank show most respondents remain wary of AI, and most support the Biden administration’s push for stronger AI regulation in an executive order last fall.

-“Many people in this country don’t trust AI and are some of the polling still shows, I would say, somewhat more fear than hope in the United States.
+“Many people in this country don’t trust AI and some of the polling still shows, I would say, somewhat more fear than hope in the United States.
 And until that trust is there, we’re not going to realize its business potential.
 We’re not going to realize its potential for public missions as well,” Prabhakar said.

 “They’ve charted the right course, we’re doing a lot through executive action through how the government uses AI.
 And I think that’s exactly the right start,” she added about the administration’s AI policies.
 “There’s so much more to be done, including legislation.
 But I do think that that’s on the right track.
 I’ll also tell you, ironically, when you get to the seizing of benefits, it’s in building AI systems and putting AI to work, that you actually figure out what the real risks are.
 And you find the path to build in the mitigation.”

-The agency is also leading the National AI Research Resource, a hub for the federal government to share its AI and data resources with trusted academics and private sector researchers.
+The agency is also leading the National AI Research Resource, a hub for the federal government to share its AI and data resources with trusted academics and private-sector researchers.

 “It is, candidly, a drop in the bucket, relative to what the task force articulated was the need here,” Gianchandani said.

 “We instituted the CHIPS and Science Act to try to course-correct.
-My big worry is five years from now, 10 years from now, at some point in the future — maybe it’s even sooner than that — we wake up one morning, and we have those same issues not just in semiconductors and chips, but in AI and in quantum and in biotechnology and so forth.
+My big worry is five years from now, 10 years from now, at some point in the future — maybe it’s even sooner than that — we wake up one morning, and we have those same issues not just in semiconductors and chips, but in AI and in quantum and in biotechnology, and so forth.
 I think that’s really what’s on the line here,” he added.

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.